English for Psychotherapy

 Who can join?

-This class is open to current BREM students, past graduates, and mental health professionals already working in the mental health field who want stronger English for counselling practice.
-You’ll make meaningful progress in a supportive community of peers who share your goals.
+This class is open to anyone already working in the mental health field who wants to strengthen their English for counselling/psychotherapy practice.
+It is open to individuals of all immigration statuses.
+You’ll make meaningful progress in a supportive community of peers who are in the same professional fields and who share your professional goals.

 No tests.
 No grades.
 Just practice, feedback, and growth in your professional voice.